 It has been a turbulent year politically and professionally with many challenges facing our colleagues in practice including workforce pressures of recruitment and retention and poor outcomes in terms of workplace wellbeing.
 For those of us in mainstream academia we continue to struggle to support many of our students with low or no bursaries and in the context of continuing complex regulatory and professional frameworks.

-Find out more about our Keynote and Panel speakers
+Keynote and Panel speakers

 John Devaney is the Centenary Chair of Social Work and Head of the School of Social and Political Science at the University of Edinburgh.
 He is a qualified social worker, and worked for nearly twenty years in social work practice in Northern Ireland.